 Roman numerals (I, II, etc.) after course titles indicate segments of a multicourse sequence.
 Arabic numerals in parentheses after course titles indicate the semester credit hours for each course.

-The Veterans' Coordinator, housed in the Office of the University Registrar, 110 Yost Hall, administers the regulations governing the educational benefits and opportunities open to veterans under various federal laws.
-The office maintains close contact with the Veterans Administration and is the only office authorized to verify veterans' attendance.
-For information call 216.368.4310 or email firstname.lastname@example.org.
+The School Certifying Official, housed in the Office of the University Registrar, 135 Yost Hall, administers the regulations governing the educational benefits and opportunities open to veterans under various federal laws.
+For more information see www.case.edu/registrar/veterans, call 216.368.4310 or email email@example.com.